ctrl-kuaero/labsite/content/research/PortHamilton/_index.en.md

 ---
-title: "Passivity-based control using Port-Hamiltonian representation"
+title: "Control of Port-Hamiltonian Systems"
-date: 2023-11-17 # ソート用
+date: 2023-11-27 # ソート用
 ---

-Passivity-based control is a method that easily stabilizes systems by utilizing a property of physical systems called passivity in control.
-The fundamental idea is to use the conserved quantity (energy) of mechanical systems as a candidate Lyapunov function in control.
-This method can be applied to nonlinear systems, such as spacecrafts, which are difficult to control using linear control methods.
+Nonlinear systems, unlike linear systems, are difficult to ensure stability.
+On the other hand, port-Hamiltonian systems are described by Hamilton's canonical equations with control input, which represent many physical systems.
+Such systems have the advantage that we can utilize the Hamiltonian function, representing the system's energy, as a Lyapunov function candidate in control.
+This control method is called “passivity-based control."

-We are developing nonlinear controllers that achieve Lyapunov stability of closed-loop systems by designing artificial potential functions dependent on position and velocity for systems described by the port-Hamiltonian model.
-Recently, by sharpening these potential functions, we have been developing a method to realize a robust controller, known as sliding mode control, within the framework of passivity-based control.
+Our research group develops nonlinear controllers for mechanical port-Hamiltonian systems by designing artificial potential functions that depend on position and velocity.
+The method enables us to ensure Lyapunov stability of the closed-loop system.
+Recently, we have worked on developing techniques to realize sliding mode control in the framework of passivity-based control by using nondifferentiable potential functions.